h4ckm310n/MUSTPlus.Server.Public/doc/authentication.md

 So the decorator can apply the algorithm by `arg[0].GET.get('token')` , etc.

-Tips: You can refer to the `Services/Authentication/decorators.py` to understand the implementation.
+Tips: You can refer to the `services/authentication/decorators.py` to understand the implementation details.